latent-to/developer-docs/docs/working-with-keys.md

 :::

-Next, you'll be prompted to configure the wallet by setting a password for the coldkey, and choosing the desired mnemonic length.
+Next, you will be prompted to configure the wallet by setting a password for the coldkey, and choosing the desired mnemonic length.
 Completing the prompts creates a complete Bittensor wallet by setting up both coldkey and hotkeys.
 A unique mnemonic is generated for each key and output to the terminal upon creation.

 :::tip Regenerating the wallet keys
 Take note of the mnemonics in the response as they are required to regenerate your coldkey and hotkey.
 To regenerate your coldkey, run the following command in the terminal: